 Gina Crowley MA MBACP

 Hello, I am a Relate trained counsellor who specialises in relationship work with couples and families.
-I also work with individuals who wish to address their concerns about their relationships or sexuality issues.
-I work in pleasant rooms in Ryton and Newcastle.
+I also work with individuals .
+During this crisis I am no longer using my Ryton or Newcastle rooms but I am offering webcam sessions using ZOOM.